denisrpriebe/Handshake/README.md

 ## CLI Commands

 When writing custom functionality for Magento 2 such as an ERP integration or a custom script, it is generally easier to do this as a CLI command.
 Magento 2 has a command class which you may inherit from but it is still rather tedious to write your own custom commands.
 Instead you may use the Handshake command class.
 Before you use the below commands, make sure you module has a `Commands` directory.
-Ofcourse if you created a module using Handshake's `handshake:make:module` command, this directory will already be present.
+Of course if you created a module using Handshake's `handshake:make:module` command, this directory will already be present.

 To create a new command, here is the syntax to use: